PinjunD/Statistical-ranking-with-dynamic-covariate/reproduction_codes/README.md

-# Reproducibility for the numerical experiments
+# Reproducibility of the Numerical Experiments

 This repository contains the source code for all the numerical experiments in [Statistical ranking with dynamic covariates](https://arxiv.org/abs/2406.16507).
 For a better reproduction experience, we provide a detailed illustration as follows:

 ## 1. Installation